OpenPatterns develops computer programs currently involving abstract logic and language translation.

-OpenPatterns acts as a trusted intermediary, allowing you to directly support these revolutionary projects monetarily.
+OpenPatterns acts as a trusted intermediary, allowing you to directly support these revolutionary projects which should not have limited access.

-OpenPatterns Inc. is not a federally tax-exempt organization.
+OpenPatterns Inc. is registered within the US and intends to produce products available to the public, but is not a federally tax-exempt organization.
 To be tax-exempt, all received donations must be used strictly for tax-exempt purposes.
-Among other similar reasons, OpenPatterns does not qualify because someone could use the translator to produce political propaganda in different languages.
-This is unfortunate and OpenPatterns will try to raise the awareness of such issues so that society can take these new technologies into account.
+Among other similar reasons, OpenPatterns does not qualify because someone could use OpenTranslator to produce something like political propaganda in different languages.
+I find this quite interesting to say the least.
 Nonetheless, it is of my opinion that these projects will greatly help the public, and that by developing them openly, uses not furthering the public good will be mitigated as much as possible.

-Hello, I'm the Founder and President of OpenPatterns Inc.
+Hello, I'm the Founder and President of OpenPatterns Inc, as well the current only member.

 I am a scientist in the true sense of the word!

-I'm the sole designer and developer of the only working English to Elvish Translator, available on the Google Play Store for free.
-You can find it here.
+I'm the sole designer and developer of the only working English to Elvish Translator.
 It's the proof-of-concept OpenTranslator will be loosely based off of and has many features you won't find anywhere else.
-I am very proud of it, please have a look!

-I also geek out to Adventure Time, Yes, and Van der graaf Generator.
-I am quite obsessed with Jon Anderson and Peter Hammill.
+I geek out to Adventure Time and Tolkien, and I am also quite obsessed with the music of Jon Anderson, Peter Hammill, Ian Anderson, MGMT and Lorde.

 I'm very interested in human biology, especially relating to diet and consciousness.
 Particularly, I'm an expert on essential fatty acids and inflammation, having read over 150 scientific papers on that subject alone.
-I have been known to evangelize Omega-3s.
+I have been known to evangelize the importance Omega-3 fats.

 I like to do awesome stuff.

-Please contact Jason Stockwell directly by email: openpatterns37[at]gmail
+Please contact Jason Stockwell directly by email: jstock37[at]openpatterns.net

 OpenTranslator, an innovative language translator built for accuracy and education.